PeterYaoNYU/CompilerInOCaml/gc/README.md

 # Progress

 - [x] Passed all tests converting cish output to legitimate c code
-- [ ] Integrating the mark and sweep garbage collector and tests if it is working correctly
+- [x] Integrating the mark and sweep garbage collector and tests if it is working correctly
-- [ ] Code the stop and copy garbage collector
+- [x] Code the stop and copy garbage collector
-- [ ] benchmarking the performance.
+- [x] benchmarking the performance.
 Memory locality, the stop interval, overall runtime, memory patter.
 Main tool is Linux perf.

+# Reproducibility:
+The experiment and benchmark is handled by another team member at the other branch.
+For general testing, cd into gc_test and call make is enough.
+The tests will be run automatically.

 # update
 assemble